• Skip to primary navigation

 gluten-free sourdough bread toasting for gluten-free dressing recipe

-The Best Bread for Gluten-Free Bread Stuffing
+The Best Gluten-Free Bread for Stuffing

 I make my Thanksgiving stuffing using gluten-free sourdough bread from Arise Bakery in Northern California.
 Their gluten-free sourdough boules make an ideal base for this recipe and can be shipped anywhere in the US.
 But I've also made gluten-free stuffing with a good-quality gluten-free white bread such as Canyon Bakehouse.